joaopoeta/Developing_Data_Products/README.md

 1. The application generates a sample of random numbers based on a normal distribution.
 The sample size can vary between 3 and 30 points in two-dimensional space and the user can make this change freely.

-2. To generate the random numbers, the user can also choose from 4 different seeds: seed = 1, 42, 77 and 121.
+2. To generate the random numbers, the user can also choose from 4 different seeds: $seed = 1, 42, 77 and 121$.

 3. Each time the random numbers are generated, the application suggests the best solution based on a simple linear regression model.